SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **cutoff_r** (real(8), Default=-1d0)
    | Available for ``yn_periodic='y'`` with DFT/TDDFT based options of ``theory``.
-   | Cut-off length in real-space
+   | Cut-off length in real-space.
+This is automatically chosen in default (negative number)

 - **cutoff_r_buff** (real(8), Default=2d0 a.u.)
    | Available for ``yn_periodic='y'`` with ``yn_md='y'`` or ``theory='dft_md'``.